|Cordlife Group's business of cord blood, cord lining and cord tissue banking services is very cash-generative.

 Cordlife's facility in Indonesia is the latest to achieve the accreditation, and becoming the first recepient in the country.

 The AABB accreditation covers all aspects of blood banking, transfusion medicine, haematopoietic, cord blood and other cellular therapies.

-The accreditation was awarded to Cordlife Indonesia after the company was determined to have met or exceeded the stringent standards set by AABB, following a rigorous on-site audit.
+The accreditation was awarded to Cordlife Indonesia after the company was determined to have met or exceeded the stringent standards set by AABB (formerly known as the American Association of Blood Banks), following a rigorous on-site audit.